William Schuette Charged With Murder After Allegedly Shooting Burglary Suspect In Commerce City

 He allegedly told officers “those people scared the f*** out of me.”

-He stated that he shot at the driver of the vehicle and asked if the driver was OK.RELATED: More Coloradans Turning To Road Trips During COVID-19 Pandemic, AAA Survey Finds
+He stated that he shot at the driver of the vehicle and asked if the driver was OK.RELATED: Drug Ring Busted: 77,000 Fentanyl Pills, 250 Pounds Of Meth, 60 Pounds Of Cocaine Seized

 Schuette was taken into custody on suspicion of murder.
 While being transported, he allegedly said “I was the one who shot at the driver of the vehicle.”